U.S. Coast Guard Clan Badge imageJoin the Band

 Step Three

-After becoming a member, prospective Pipers & Drummers will need to audition to become a performer.
+After becoming a member, you will gain access to the Members area of the Website.
+Prospective Pipers & Drummers will need to audition to become qualied/eligible to perform representing the Band/Coast Guard.
+Pipers who present themselves as having some current level of experience will be considered Provisional Pipers. until such time as an audition can be completed.
+You must have an audition before becoming a Band Piper and be eligible to perform with the band in our uniform.
+After you have achieved a sufficient standard of performance ability, you can audition to be a USCGPB Advanced Piper.
+Only members authorized as Advanced Piper by the PM, are approved to perform solo events representing us in our uniform.
 This audition may be in person, over the telephone or through an audio recording.
-The Pipe Major or Drum Sergeant will determine the audition method and schedule the audition with the prospective performer.
-The member will be notified in advance of what will be required in the audition (i.e. tunes, settings, exercises, etc) If a prospective performer is not found to have achieved adequate proficiency, they will be considered “in training” for the requested position.
+The Pipe Major or Drum Sergeant will determine the audition method and schedule the audition with the Member.
+The member will be notified in advance of what will be required in the audition (i.e. tunes, settings, exercises, etc).
+If a prospective performer is not found to have achieved adequate proficiency, they will be considered in-training for the requested position.
 Proficiency for non-playing positions (such as Color Guard and Administrative positions) will be determined by the appropriate band officer.

 A member who has been a member of the Band for at least a year and who has participated in at least one national event or two local events approved by the Pipe Major within the past twenty-four months shall be considered an active member with voting rights.